Canadian winter is in full swing, and the season brings with it specific tasks and responsibilities that need to be tackled around the home.

-Not only does the research prove that kids who have chores grow up to have higher self-esteem, can delay gratification, and are better able to handle their frustrations, but also many of us would agree that 2020 has been tough enough.
+Not only does the research prove that kids who have chores grow up to have higher self-esteem, can delay gratification, and are better able to handle their frustrations, but also many of us would agree that the past few years have been tough enough.
 So why not share the load with everyone who shares your home?
 It not only frees up time for parents (to perhaps focus on their holiday shopping!), but also teaches kids what it means to work as a team and show up for one another.

 Learn more about Mydoh and how it can help your kids learn responsibility and build good money habits early in life.